 According to the Homeless Alliance, there are 1,500 to 7,000 homeless people in the metro Oklahoma City area.
 Of that number, about 15 percent are chronically homeless (more than 12 months), and about 40 percent are mentally ill.

 The city recognizes a person's right to free speech, however, there are limits as to where and how the panhandling is done.
 Take a look at some of the answers to frequently asked questions about Oklahoma City panhandling laws.

-Well, this is one of the limits in the Oklahoma City law.
-Any form of "aggressive" panhandling is illegal and should be reported.
-For example, if a person continues to ask for money after you've said no. They are also not allowed to touch you, threaten you, intimidate you or block your way.
+If a panhandler will not leave you alone, then Oklahoma recognizes that as "aggressive" panhandling, which is considered illegal and should be reported.
+Examples include if a person continues to ask for money after you have said no. Also, they are not allowed to touch you, threaten you, intimidate you, or block your way.

 The city council has discussed making it illegal to panhandle within 50 feet of an elementary school or school bus stop, but this has not yet been added to the ordinance.

 In late 2015, the city council made it illegal for panhandlers to be in medians within 200 feet of an intersection.
 The change was controversial.
 Those for the addendum called the matter a safety concern while others suggested it was an unfair punishment of panhandlers.
 The law does make panhandling allowed at large medians (at least 30 feet wide) and those with benches or other "public use" elements.

 In 2018, the law was amended to state that pandhandling was illegal at medians where the speed limit was 40 miles per hour or more.
 The American Civil Liberties Union vigorously fought the claim stating that public medians, streets, and sidewalks "are some of the only remaining platforms for truly free speech."